SayreBlades/tmf_vibes/spec.md

     *   `GET /productOffering/{id}` (northbound) maps to `GET /productOffering/{id}` (southbound).
 *   **Parameter Passing:** All query parameters received on the northbound API are passed directly to the southbound API request.

-## 6. Authentication (Southbound)
+## 6. Authentication

-*   **Mechanism:** HTTP Basic Authentication shall be used for requests from the core platform to the legacy system.
+*   **Mechanism:** HTTP Basic Authentication shall be used for requests from the web client to the core platform.
-*   **Credential Retrieval:** The username and password for Basic Authentication shall be obtained by calling a mock function within the core platform.
-This function requires no input arguments for the initial implementation.
-*   **Header Injection:** The core platform must construct the `Authorization` header with the retrieved credentials (e.g., `Authorization: Basic <base64(username:password)>`) and include it in every southbound request to the legacy system.
+*   **Credential Retrieval:** The core platform will authenticate requests from the web client by checking against a hard-coded list of authorized credentials.

 ## 7. Schema Validation